Dash-OS/tcl-modules/examples/react.md

 ]
 ```

-Reducers receive dispatch events and may optionally
-set their state.
-They do this by returning a >new< state
-that should be used.
-A re-render will only occur if the result
-of running all your registered reducers results in store which is
-not equal to it's previous value.

 Note that we are only operating on the "router" key with this reducer.
 We may have other reducers operating on different keys.